dipankardas011/dipankardas-portfolio/content/diary/Nov24.md

 description = "Let's talk about my November 2024"
 +++

+# Date 2024-11-04 2024-11-05
+* reading books
+* buildsafe work
+* learning about grpc validation of message fields in a service
+* learning some interesting stuff on k8s and redhat open container platform
+* terraform interesting command `-chdir` to change the directory before executing the command thus you can have the providers in one directry and rest in another directory and use them as needed

 # Date 2024-11-03
 * spicedb relationship learnings (authzed)
 * reading books